 The Engineering Institute of Technology (EIT) admission standards for Courses and Modules are based on:

-Students applying for enrolment in any Course or Module must demonstrate an achievement of these admission standards, and provide evidence in one or more of the following ways:
+Students applying for any Course or Module must demonstrate an achievement of these admission standards, and provide evidence in one or more of the following ways:

 Using the latest technology, the TOEFL iBT test is an Internet-Based Test (iBT) that measures a candidate’s ability to combine listening, reading, speaking and writing skills, making it the most comprehensive English-language proficiency test.
 With unmatched scoring procedures and security measures, the TOEFL test is the industry standard in English-language assessment.

 |Speaking||0 to 30|

 |Writing||0 to 30|

 |Total Score||0 to 120|

 Students, with English as a second language, articulating into the Masters program should achieve the following scores or above: